AirshipCMS/Docs/Quickstart-Guide.md

 When you use a SCM tool, commit all Airship files with your project, including `compartments` and the `.airship` directory.

+### Project Schema
+Study how [Pages](/documentation/view/pages), [Collections](https://airshipcms.io/documentation/view/collections), and [Relationships](https://airshipcms.io/documentation/view/relationships) work to form the [Schema & Data Model](https://airshipcms.io/documentation/view/schema-and-data-model) of a project built with Airship.
+Then follow the [Schema Setup Guide](https://airshipcms.io/documentation/view/schema-setup-guide) to turn your project plan into an actual project.

 ### Templating
-From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates).
+Learn more about [Layouts](https://airshipcms.io/documentation/view/layouts), [Page Templates](https://airshipcms.io/documentation/view/page-templates), and [Collection Templates](https://airshipcms.io/documentation/view/collection-templates).

-### Project Schema
-Study how [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) work to form the [Schema & Data Model](/documentation/view/schema-and-data-model) of a project built with Airship.
-Then follow the [Schema Setup Guide](/documentation/view/schema-setup-guide) to turn your project plan into an actual project.

 ### XHR, Angular, React, and Single-Page Applications
-(describe) Some projects may not need classic website rendering, or Classic Rendering is not able to handle complex logic.
-For the most power, it is useful to combine classically rendered page elements with client-side rendered components.

-If you want to use Airship CMS more like a headless CMS to construct your database/project schema and then build your application using a framework like Angular or React, then see the (Something Guide) and some of our Demo Projects.
+If you have custom components that require XHR requests, or if you prefer to build your project or a project component as a Single-Page Application with [React](https://facebook.github.io/react/), [Angular](https://angular.io/), [Angular 1.x](https://angularjs.org/), or any other frontend framework, check out some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples).
+You will need to access the [Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) to build custom applications.
+Every Airship project has API access.
+Let us know you are working on a custom component, and we will send you the documentation for the API!